 Finally coming up for air from summer’s activities, families are settling into the rhythms of the approaching season.
 With children back at school, routines are reinstated as the excitement of new backpacks, friends and school activities becomes palpable.

-Soon, temperatures will drop (unless you’re in Houston) along with nature’s watercolor foliage.
+Soon, temperatures will drop, along with nature’s watercolor foliage.
 Wafting in cooling breezes, leaves will paint the hillsides and neighborhoods with the brilliant colors of fall.

 Fear clamping tightly around my soul, anxiety hijacked rational thought this week.
 The truth I cling to felt out of reach, as long as I listened to the lies.